 Just like my conversion to Islam, the decision to wear hijab came gradually.
 Jason and I were apprehensive about whether wearing hijab was safe here.
 At least one hijabi in Austin has been attacked.
 The guy beat her up and ripped her scarf off.
 A couple days after I wore hijab to the interview for my current job, Shaima Alawadi was murdered in San Diego.
 May God give her jennah and her family peace and strength.

 For the time being though, I feel very safe and the spiritual benefits of hijab outweigh any misgivings.
 Every time I start to think my hijab has triggered something bad, I’m blessed with something beautiful.
 When I arrived at my job interview, a woman walked into the building, looked back at me and squinted and frowned.
 Great, I thought.
 This white lady’s been watching too much Fox News.
 She kept walking, but then she turned around, walked straight up to me, and started speaking in Arabic.
 SubhanAllah.
 I was so sad that I couldn’t answer her!
 But it made my whole day.
-I couldn’t stop smiling and thinking about how I’d mistaken a probably Turkish lady for a conservative white Texan.
+I couldn’t stop smiling and thinking about how I’d mistaken that lady for a conservative white Texan.

 Wearing hijab has made it much easier to pray at work, which is really important to me.
 It makes it easier to explain that I’m a Muslim.
 People expect Muslim women to wear hijab, and fulfilling that expectation can be convenient.
 I’ve been blessed with an amazing manager who goes out of her way to schedule my breaks at prayer times.
 She filled out paperwork so I could pray in a private office instead of a public fitting room.